nvtkaszpir/DevOps-Knowledge-Base/scm/devops.rst

 Articles
 --------

+* Why Vagrant is the Best DevOps Tool Ever: vagrant-devops-tool_
 * How to Modify ITIL to Accommodate DevOps: itil-devops_
 * Implementing DevOps in Large Complex Organizations: An Interview with Mike Baukes: devops-large-organizations_
 * Seven Habits of Highly Effective DevOps: seven-habits_